How to Build Organizational Commitment

 Workplace Stress

 Role ambiguity and role conflict are two typical workplace stressors linked to employee burnout.
-Role ambiguity is unclear roles and responsibilities.
-Role conflict is starting your day with a feeling like you cannot win.
+Role ambiguity refers to unclear roles and responsibilities.
+Role conflict means starting your day feeling you cannot win.
 Research suggests that organizational commitment moderates workplace stressors.
 When leaders build organizational commitment within the workforce, workplace stressors have a lesser effect on employee stress levels and burnout.

 Organizational Commitment Accelerators

-Here are a few practical steps you can take today to accelerate organizational commitment within your team without breaking the bank.
+Here are a few practical steps leaders can take today to accelerate organizational commitment within their team without breaking the bank.

 Accelerator 1: Leadership style

 How you lead matters.
-Compelling evidence indicates that leadership style moderates company results and organizational commitment.
-Laissez-faire leadership has a negative correlation with organizational commitment.
-While servant leadership is shown to increase leader and follower commitment, yielding increased intrinsic motivation that amplifies workforce alignment and business strategy benefits.
+Compelling evidence indicates that how you lead moderates organizational commitment and results.
+For example, Laissez-faire leadership has a negative correlation with organizational commitment.
+Laissez-faire leadership is where leaders let employees do as they wish.
+I also call these country club leaders.
+They want everyone to like them, so they avoid difficult conversations.
+Servant leadership is an example of a leadership style that increases leader and follower commitment, yielding increased intrinsic motivation that amplifies workforce alignment and business strategy benefits.
+Servant leaders serve others.
 When employees feel supported by leadership, it significantly enhances organizational commitment.
-Humility is one characteristic of a servant leader.
-Here is how you can show humility and vulnerability in a difficult conversation:
+Humility is a core characteristic of a servant leader.
+You can show humility and vulnerability in challenging conversations by:

 Being transparent: Keep the conversation genuine, especially when it involves your mistakes.
 This does not mean sharing personal secrets.